Daqo New Energy Corp. (DQ) and the Battle of Fundamentals vs. Technicals

 DQ’s Market Performance

-DQ stocks went up by 1.89% for the week, with a monthly drop of -18.90% and a quarterly performance of -21.74%, while its annual performance rate touched 594.24%.
-The volatility ratio for the week stands at 8.02% while the volatility levels for the past 30 days are set at 7.90% for Daqo New Energy Corp..
-The simple moving average for the period of the last 20 days is -5.69% for DQ stocks with a simple moving average of 21.14% for the last 200 days.
+DQ stocks went down by -4.59% for the week, with a monthly drop of -11.01% and a quarterly performance of -36.68%, while its annual performance rate touched 626.79%.
+The volatility ratio for the week stands at 7.58% while the volatility levels for the past 30 days are set at 7.81% for Daqo New Energy Corp..
+The simple moving average for the period of the last 20 days is -0.40% for DQ stocks with a simple moving average of 22.03% for the last 200 days.

 Analysts’ Opinion of DQ